 All the sefirot are likened to different parts of a body, and netzach and hod are likened to the two feet of a person: right foot and left foot.

 Feet are usually only the means for a person’s activity.
 The hands are the main instrument of action and the feet are simply a vehicle to bring the person to the place in which he wishes to execute that action.

 Secondly, the distinction between right and left foot is nowhere as pronounced as the distinction between the left and right hands.
 Similarly, while the distinction between chesed and gevurah is sharp, the distinction between netzach and hod is less sharp.
 Both are a mixture of chesed and gevurah and therefore the distinction is blurred.

 Revolution is “pleasant”, and pleasantness conceals retribution?

-March For Our Lives,
+March For Our Lives, right left.

 Readers of my previous essays on alchemy (“transformation”) may have noticed that in alchemical texts from both the East and West, the adept is typically illustrated in a left-foot-forward posture.

 Vajra (“diamond scepter”) in the “Burning Circle”.
 (Source: Trimondi, The Shadow of the Dalai Lama: Sexuality, Magic and Politics in Tibetan Buddhism)

 In occult traditions, the 8th sefira hod is described as “a force that breaks down energy into different, distinguishable forms, and it is associated with intellectuality, learning and ritual.”
 This is the ideology and method of the Left-hand Path: deifying the individual “Divine Mind.”
 Hod is said to be the sphere in which the magician mostly works.
 According to 19th century French occult magus Éliphas Lévi, hod represents “Eternity of the conquests achieved by mind over matter, active over passive, life over death.”